Why Choose an Apprenticeship?

 For many young people ‘A’ Levels and University hold no appeal, they want to get into work and deal with real life challenges as well as earning a salary.
 By the age of 21 an apprentice can be fully trained and highly regarded in their chosen field.

-What are the Long Term Prospects for a Heritage Apprentice?
+What are the Long Term Prospects for a Heritage Engineering Apprentice?

-As with any career, the harder a person work the more skilled and valued they become.
-In the world of restoration, there is a shortage of people with the skills required to maintain, build and restore our engineering heritage.
+As with any career, the harder you work the more skilled and valued you become.
+In the world of Heritage Engineering, there is a shortage of people with the skills required to maintain, build and restore our engineering heritage.

 The industry is recognising this and actively encouraging apprenticeships to fill the skills and knowledge gaps that will inevitably appear if training does not take place.
-Enthusiastic and hardworking apprentices will develop into skilled engineers who will be highly sought after in the UK and abroad.
+The apprentices will develop into skilled engineers who will be highly sought after in the UK and abroad.

 How is a Heritage Apprenticeship Delivered?

-Apprentices are full time employed members of staff; they have a contract of employment, a minimum holiday entitlement of 20 days (+bank holidays) and a right to time off the job for study.
+Apprentices are full time employed members of staff, they have a contract of employment, a minimum holiday entitlement of 20 days (+bank holidays) and a right to 20% off-the-job training.

 The employer provides on-the-job training and pays the Apprentices’ wages.
 They will also attend ‘off-the-job’ training with the Heritage Skills Academy on a block release programme over three years.
-This is normally delivered over seven weeks per year (Monday to Friday) at our Bicester Heritage or the Marches Centre of Manufacturing and Technology Training Facilities.
+This is normally delivered over seven weeks per year (Monday to Friday) at our Bicester Heritage Training Facility or Marches Centre of Manufacturing and Technology CIC.